ioenotes/ioenotes/content/english/syllabus/civil/year1-part2/engineering-mathematics-ii-sh-151.md

   - 1.1.3 Total derivatives and differentials, differentiation of composite and implicit functions
   - 1.1.4 Jacobians and their properties
   - 1.1.5 Extreme values of two and three variables.
 Lagrange's multiplier
-  - 1.1.6 Application in optimization of function of two variables in one constraint
+  - 1.1.6 Application in optimization of function of two variables in one Constraint

 ---